timescale/docs/promscale/visualize-data/apm-experience.md

 Before you import the APM dashboards in Grafana, you need to add below data sources
     * [Jaeger data source][promscale-as-jaeger].
     * [PostgreSQL data source][promscale-as-postgresql].

+You also need to make sure the timescaledb_toolkit PostgreSQL extension is installed.
+You can verify if it is installed by running the following SQL query:
+`SELECT * FROM pg_extension WHERE extname='timescaledb_toolkit';`

+If the query returns no results the extension is not installed.
+To install it, check first if the extension is available:
+`SELECT * FROM pg_extension WHERE extname='timescaledb_toolkit';`

+If the query returns a result, the extension is available and can be installed with `CREATE EXTENSION timescaledb_toolkit;`

+If the query returns no results, the extension is not available for installation in your database.
+To make it available follow [these instructions](install-toolkit).

 </highlight>

 You can import APM dashboards in one of the following ways: